 About the Centre for Research on Discretion and Paternalism

-The research at the centre is comparative – between nations, systems and individuals, and includes researchers across the world.
-The PI professor Skivenes has just recently also been awarded a Norwegian Research Council grant.
+The research at the Centre is comparative - between nations, systems and individuals, and includes researchers across the world.
+We are an interdisciplinary group including political science, sociology, law and phycology.
 In Bergen, the Centre for Research on Discretion and Paternalism is a part of the Centre on Law and Social Transformation (UiB/CMI), and is involved in research collaboration at the Center for excellence, FAIR, at the Norwegian Business School as well as with the research group Law, Democracy and Welfare at Western Norway University of Applied Science.

 We can offer:

-- Salary at pay grade 57 - 65 (code 1109) on the government salary scale upon appointment (equivalent to NOK 486.10 - 567.100 per year) in a full position.
+Salary at pay grade 59-67/ NOK 515.200-597.400 (code 1109) on the government salary scale upon appointment.
+For particularly highly qualified applicants, a higher salary may be considered.
 Further promotions are made according to length of service in the position.